Products

 Identifying organisms with short and long sequencing reads

-The use of sequencing technology has revolutionised the identification and differentiation of organisms in biology, enabling unprecedented resolution beyond what it possible with morphology alone.
-The identification of pathogenic bacteria and their antimicrobial resistance genes in clinical research or environmental samples can help inform public health responses, whilst identifying the cause of a plant disease is important in agriculture and conservation.
+The use of sequencing technology has revolutionised the identification and differentiation of organisms in biology, enabling unprecedented resolution beyond what is possible with morphology alone.
+The rapid identification of pathogenic bacteria and their antimicrobial resistance (AMR) genes in clinical research isolates or environmental samples can help inform public health responses, whilst identification of plant pathogens is important in agriculture and conservation.
 In the monitoring of illegal wildlife trade, animal products can be identified where sufficient morphological clues are not available.
-However, short-read sequencing can lead to limitations in taxonomic resolution.
-Short reads may map to multiple organisms, making strain- or serotype-level identification of bacteria difficult or impossible; furthermore, where PCR is required, regions or whole genomes that are difficult to amplify, such as those with repetitive or high GC content, may not be detected in sequencing.
+However, the use of short-read sequencing technology can lead to limitations in taxonomic resolution.
+Short reads may map to multiple organisms, making strain- or serotype-level identification of bacteria difficult or impossible.
+Where PCR is required, regions or whole genomes that are difficult to amplify, such as those with repetitive or high GC content, may not be detected in sequencing.

 Figure 1: Long nanopore sequencing reads can span entire viruses or bacterial genomes, enabling their unambiguous identification from metagenomic samples.
 Here, complete genomes of marine viruses were sequenced in single reads, negating the need for downstream assembly.
 View the poster to find out more.